Kintyre/ksconf/docs/source/install_advanced.rst

 Reasons why this is a non-ideal install approach:

--   Lower performance since all python files live in a zip file, and precompiled version's can be cached.
+-   Lower performance since all python files live in a zip file, and pre-compiled version's can be cached.
 -   No standard install pathway (doesn't use pip); user must manually copy the executable into place.
 -   Uses a non-standard build process.
 (May not be a big deal, but could cause things to break in